ros2/design/articles/zero_copy.md

 The motivation for message loaning is to increase performance and determinism in ROS2.

-As additional motivation, there are specific middle implementations that allow for zero-copy via shared memory mechanisms.
+As additional motivation, there are specific middleware implementations that allow for zero-copy via shared memory mechanisms.
 These enhancements would allow ROS2 to take advantage of the shared memory mechanisms exposed by these implementations.
-An example of zero-copy transfer is [RTI Connext DDS Micro](https://community.rti.com/static/documentation/connext-micro/3.0.0/doc/html/usersmanual/zerocopy.html)
+An example of zero-copy transfer is [RTI Connext DDS Micro](https://community.rti.com/static/documentation/connext-micro/3.0.0/doc/html/usersmanual/zerocopy.html).

 ### Publisher Use Cases

 There are two primary kinds of use cases when publishing data which are relevant in this article:

-1. The user creates and owns an instance of a message which they which to publish and then reuse after publishing.
+1. The user creates and owns an instance of a message which they wish to publish and then reuse after publishing.
 2. The user borrows a message instance from the middleware, copies data into the message, and returns the ownership of the message during publish.

 Currently, only the first case is possible with the `rclcpp` API.